BhagyaPrasadSamarathunga/Meeting-Transcriber/README.md

 ## Application Setup

-- create .env.local file
+- Create .env.local file
-- copy the content from .env.template
+- Copy the content from .env.template
-- replace the open ai key with your key
+- Replace the open ai key with your key

 ```bash
 npm install